AP-007/Java-Design-Patterns/DesignPatterns.md

  3. Architectural Patterns
  4. Other Patterns

-Gang of Four patterns are the set of classic software design  patterns, described in the book Design Patterns: Elements of Reusable Object-Oriented Software , written by; Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides
+Gang of Four patterns are the set of classic software design  patterns, described in the book *'Design Patterns: Elements of Reusable Object-Oriented Software'* written by; Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.

 ### Creational Patterns